antshc/deep-modules-design/_raw/_deep-module-design-chapters-notes.md

 # Chapter 4: Modules Should Be Deep

 a **Modules** can take many forms, such as classes, subsystems, or services.
-Higher-level subsystems and services are also modules; their interfaces may take different forms, such as kernel calls or HTTP requests. a **module** is any unit of code that has an interface and an implementation.
+Higher-level subsystems and services are also modules; their interfaces may take different forms, such as kernel calls or HTTP requests.

+a **module** is any unit of code that has an interface and an implementation.

 Each class in an object-oriented programming language is a module.
+A class without dependencies can be a deep or shallow module.

 ## 4.2 What's in an interface?